Teaching with Generative AI

 It is good practice to specify learning outcomes that are meaningful to students’ post-educational goals and overall skill development.
 This may help to stimulate student interest and maintain motivation across the course.
 To guide your decision-making process on whether and how you will engage with generative AI, you may reflect on one or more of the following questions:

-- What distinctive human skills do I want my students to develop, and how may I articulate them in the form of a learning outcome?
+• What human-centered skills do I want my students to develop, and how may I articulate them in the form of a learning outcome?

 While learning outcomes vary across courses, there are some cross-disciplinary cognitive skills that you may consider relevant to your students’ development.
 According to Bloom’s Revised Taxonomy of Active Verbs, an educational framework for categorizing learning objectives, there are six levels of skill and complexity that instructors may measure in relation to student learning.
 “Bloom’s Taxonomy Revisited” (see Figure 1), created at Oregan State University, offers a framework that reconsiders how to define each of the six levels of learning in your disciplinary context, given the capabilities of AI tools.
 For instance, in the “analysis” level, students critically examine and break information into parts by identifying motives, causes, and relationships.
 Generative AI, however, is currently proficient in many analysis-related tasks, including comparing and contrasting and inferring themes.
-Given the analytic capabilities of generative AI, you may want to update how you frame learning outcomes at this level, so that you are pointing to distinctive human skills.
+Given the analytic capabilities of generative AI, you may want to update how you frame learning outcomes at this level, so that you are pointing to human-centered skills that do not posit an overreliance on AI tools.

 To verify whether your course-level learning outcomes are measuring distinctive human skills, you may wish to reflect on one or more of the following questions: